Jack and Dil

 Jack and Dil is a Bollywood romantic comedy film, starring Amit Sadh, Sonal Chauhan, Arbaaz Khan and Evelyn Sharma in lead roles.
 The film is written by Sanjeev Dutta and directed by Sachin P Karande.
 This film is being produced by Balcony Films and Entertainment.

 Plot

-Earning as much to meet his daily needs, Jack (Amit Sadh), a comical detective is hired by Waliaji (Arbaaz Khan) to spy on his wife Shilpa (Sonal Chauhan) when he suspects her of having an affair.
+Earning as much to meet his daily needs, Jack (Amit Sadh), a comical detective is hired by Walia (Arbaaz Khan) to spy on his wife Shilpa (Sonal Chauhan) when he suspects her of having an affair.
 Things go upside down when Jack ends up falling in love with his client's wife.